RasaHQ/rasa/docs/evaluation.rst

-:desc: Evaluating ML models trained with Rasa NLU
+:desc: Evaluate and validate your machine learning models for open source library Rasa NLU to improve intent recognition and entity extraction.

 .. _section_evaluation: